firebuild/firebuild/src/common/fbb/README_FBB.txt

-FireBuildBuffers (FBB) – User documentation
+FirebuildBuffers (FBB) – User documentation
 ===========================================

 FBB is a similar concept to many popular data serialization solutions,